 Radon is a naturally occurring gaseous element formed mainly by the radioactive decay of uranium present in rocks.
 It is common among homes, workplaces caves and mines.
 Radon levels tend to be higher within caves and mines during the Summer as the warmer air draws radon out of the rocks.
-Radon is measured in Becqurels (Bq) per cubic meter.
+Radon in the air is measured in Becqurels (Bq) per cubic meter.

 Exposure to radon must be managed should staff working underground work in an environment which exceeds a threshold of 300Bq m3 annually (previously 400Bq m3, the threshold was changed in the latest regulations, IRR17, which came into effect in February 2018).